 Tara started her military career as a gunner but eventually worked her way up to attain the rank of Sergeant First Class.
 On February 14, 2006, while serving in Iraq, Tara’s truck was struck by an Improvised Explosive Device (IED).
 Tara received third-degree burns on her left leg and also sustained a traumatic brain injury.
 Tara’s right leg was amputated above the knee.
 While rehabilitating at Walter Reed National Military Medical Center, her mother stayed by her side the entire time, giving the strength and motivation to fight for her life.

 Due to her brain injury, Tara experiences tremors and difficulty with her fine motor skills.
 A physical therapist recommended that Tara take up a hobby to help improve her dexterity.
 Tara, accustomed to leading and helping others through her military service, did not simply take on a hobby that would only enrich herself.
 She became a jewelry artist with the goal of empowering women.
 Each piece of hand-made jewelry created through her business, Tara Hutch Designs, is intended to make women feel confident and beautiful.

-Tara’s current home is not suitable for her daily life.
-She lives alone and is unable to relay on anyone else.
-Tara often gets her wheelchair stuck between her cabinets and refrigerator.
+Tara’s home was not suitable for her daily life.
+She lives alone and is unable to rely on anyone else.
+Tara often got her wheelchair stuck between her cabinets and refrigerator.
 The showers in her bathrooms do not have a seat and most of her doorways are very narrow.
 Tara works from her garage, which is not climate controlled.
 Unfortunately, her San Antonio home gets cold in the winter and extremely hot in the summertime.
 An adapted smart home would make it easier to navigate through her home and would also provide a comfortable and creative work environment for her to continue crafting jewelry.